minicstudio/minicmailchimp/README.md

 - you can place a newsletter subscriber form on your site (many and multiple hooks are supported!)

 ###Installation
 As usual!
 Upload the downloaded .zip via Prestashop backend or the unzipped content to your modules directory.
-Than go to the Advertising & Marketing [/color][color=#343943]tab on the modules configuration page and install it.
+Than go to the Advertising & Marketing tab on the modules configuration page and install it.

 ###Download
-  minicmailchimp-v1.0.0.zip   254.44K   0 downloads
-You also can download from Github or from our blog.
+You also can download from the official [Prestashop forum](http://www.prestashop.com/forums/topic/239373-free-module-minic-mailchimp-for-ps-15/page__p__1181355#entry1181355) or from our [blog](http://module.minic.ro/minicmailchimp/).

 ###Changelog
 v1.0.0